vsoch/watchme/docs/_docs/watcher-tasks/psutils.md

  - name: if you want to call the result folder something other than the function name

 Why don't you need specify a pid?
 Your running function will produce the process id, so you don't need to provide it.
-Let's run this script, you can get the full thing [from the gist here](https://gist.github.com/vsoch/19957205764ab12a153ddbecd837ffb3).
+Let's run this script.
+You can get the full thing [from the gist here](https://gist.github.com/vsoch/19957205764ab12a153ddbecd837ffb3).
+You'll notice in the gist example we demonstrate "myfunc" taking arguments too.

 ```bash
 $ python test_psutils_decorator.py